plasma-umass/ChatDBG/README.md

 > **Note**
 >
-> ChatDBG needs to be connected to an [OpenAI account](https://openai.com/api/). _Your account will need to have a positive balance for this to work_ ([check your balance](https://platform.openai.com/account/usage)).
+> ChatDBG currently needs to be connected to an [OpenAI account](https://openai.com/api/). _Your account will need to have a positive balance for this to work_ ([check your balance](https://platform.openai.com/account/usage)).
 If you have never purchased credits, you will need to purchase at least \$1 in credits (if your API account was created before August 13, 2023) or \$0.50 (if you have a newer API account) in order to have access to GPT-4, which ChatDBG uses.
 [Get a key here.](https://platform.openai.com/account/api-keys)
 >
 > Once you have an API key, set it as an environment variable called `OPENAI_API_KEY`.
 >